martynjsimpson/scripts/SQL/Indexes.md

    INNER JOIN sys.indexes ind ON ind.object_id = indexstats.object_id
         AND ind.index_id = indexstats.index_id
   WHERE
--- indexstats.avg_fragmentation_in_percent , e.g. > 30, you can specify any number in percent
+-- indexstats.avg_fragmentation_in_percent , e.g. > 30, you can specify any number in percent.
+30% is a good starting point.
-   indexstats.avg_fragmentation_in_percent > 5
+   indexstats.avg_fragmentation_in_percent > 30
   AND ind.Name is not null
   ORDER BY indexstats.avg_fragmentation_in_percent DESC